-You can create a metric and measure impact in four easy steps:
+You can create a metric, monitor and measure impact in four easy steps:

 - Define your metric name and meta information